cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 Start day of the week for calendar views and date pickers.

-Valid values are 0 (default) for Sunday, 1 for Monday, and 6 for Saturday.
+Valid values are 0 for Sunday, 1 for Monday, and 6 for Saturday.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#first_day_of_week ApplicationSettings#first_day_of_week}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#first_day_of_week ApplicationSettings#first_day_of_week}

 ---